 - Dress: How will you dress around the house?

-- Alcohol/Drugs: What is your consumption?
+- Alcohol/Drugs: What is your consumption of alcohol or drugs, like marijuana?

 - Dietary habits: Vegan/Vegetarian or Omnivore.
 If you’re a vegan, can you live with the smell of bacon frying?